 Training, qualifications & experience

 I have twenty years' experience working with children, adolescents, adults, couples and families in a variety of statutory and voluntary settings both in the USA and the UK.
 I have held specialist and senior clinical posts at a number of internationally renowned London institutions such as the Great Ormond Street Hospital, the Royal Marsden Hospital, the Maudsley and Kings College Hospitals, the Bethlehem Royal Hospital and the Tavistock and Portman.
-I earned a BA in Psychology from George Mason University in Washington DC and completed my MA and DipSW in Social Work from London South Bank University.
+I earned a BA in psychology from George Mason University in Washington DC and completed my MA and DipSW in social work from London South Bank University.
 I qualified as a family and systemic psychotherapist (MSc with Distinction) at the Institute of Psychiatry, Psychology and Neuroscience at King’s College London where I completed my postgraduate research on fathers’ experiences of bereavement.